NAPOLEON IN PIEDMONT

 For confidential and B2B rates please contact the operator offering the package directly.

 The itinerary starts in Marengo in the place of the historical battle of 1800 against the Austrians with the visit to the Marengo Museum: modern multimedia contents, historical artefacts and faithful reconstructions will take you back among the troops and tell you the strategies and strokes of "luck".
-The visit will finish with a visit to Villa Delavo to magnify the deeds of Napoleon and to the park with the bone museum.
+The visit will finish with a visit to Villa Delavo built to magnify Napoleon's feats and to the park with the bone museum.

-Meeting with the guide and visit to the city with stops to discover the "Napoelonic" sites, namely Palazzo Madama and Piazza Gran Madre.
+Meeting with the guide and visit of the city with stops to discover the "Napoelonic" sites, namely Palazzo Madama and Piazza Gran Madre.
 Lunch at leisure in the centre.